coala/coala/docs/Developers/Newcomers_Guide.rst

 .. note::

-    **Do not only fix a newcomer issue!** Supervising newcomers is really a lot of work.
-We're all volunteers and we can't keep this up if you don't help us in other areas as well!
+    **Do not only fix a newcomer issue!** It is highly recommended that you fix one newcomer issue to get familiar with the workflow at coala and then proceed to a difficulty/low issues.

+    However those who are familiar with opensource can start with "difficulty/low" issues.

+    We highly encourage you to start reviewing other's "difficulty/low" or newcomer issues after you complete your newcomer issue as reviewing helps, you to learn more about coala and python.

 .. note::